seleznevae/jag/README.md

 ![Sophisticated layout with different markers on the graphs](https://github.com/seleznevae/jag/blob/master/plotExamples/gallery_3.png "Sophisticated layout with different markers on the graphs")

 # Download
-You can download the lates version of jag on the [release page](https://github.com/seleznevae/jag/releases).
+You can download the latest version of jag on the [release page](https://github.com/seleznevae/jag/releases).